 The Digital Arts and Sciences (DAS) Minor crosses traditional college boundaries between the arts, communications, and engineering.
 Students will become versed in contemporary issues in social and interactive media, critical thinking and creative design solutions.
-The DAS minor gives students experience working in collaborative teams on media projects including digital storytelling, animation, and game design including serious and applied games.
+The DAS minor gives students experience working in collaborative teams on media projects including digital storytelling, animation, and game design.